The correspondence induced on the pillowcase by the earring tangle: Future directions

 \emph{Bordered theory} is another effective cut-and-paste technique for studying homological invariants of links.
 It is a functor from the tangle cobordism category to the category of \emph{$A_\infty$ algebras} and \emph{$A_\infty$ bimodules} over them.
 These $A_\infty$ algebraic structures are generalizations of regular algebras and bimodules, and we refer the reader to \cite[Section~2]{LOT-bim} for the definitions and properties.
 Algebras are considered up to quasi-isomorphism, and bimodules up to homotopy equivalence.
 Composition of bimodules is defined via derived tensor product.
 On the left of Figure~\ref{fig:bordered+fft} we list the algebraic objects associated to the basic building blocks of tangle cobordisms category.

 The means by which the bordered theory is constructed can be different.
-The first bordered theory was discovered by Khovanov~\cite{Khovanov2} in the context of Khovanov homology, and the construction there leverages algebra and combinatorics of tangle diagrams.
+The first bordered theory was discovered by Khovanov~\cite{Khovanov2} in the context of Khovanov homology, and his construction is carried out in the context of algebra and combinatorics of tangle diagrams.
 The work of Lipshitz, Ozsv\'ath and Thurston on Heegaard Floer homology of 3-manifolds with boundary~\cite{LOT-main,LOT-bim} established the first symplectic geometric bordered theory, in which the $A_\infty$ aspects played a crucial role.
 They also invented the term ``bordered theory,'' the etymology of which comes from the fact that each boundary component of a 3-dimensional cobordism should be \emph{bordered}, that is, parameterized up to isotopy.

 To an $A_\infty$ category $\cA$ with objects $O_i$, one can define the $A_\infty$ algebra $\oplus_{i,j}\Hom(O_i,O_j)$.
 In favorable circumstances one is able to pick a small set of objects $G_\ell$ in $\cA$ such that the corresponding subcategory $\cB$ generates $\cA$ in an appropriate sense, (roughly, $\Tw \cB\cong \Tw \cA$).
 The advantage is that this results in a more tractable $A_\infty$ algebra $\oplus_{\ell,m}\Hom(G_\ell,G_m)$.